Upper Ear Piercings: Guide & Images

-However, there are other types, as well.
-Industrial piercings or front helix piercings are cool ways to take cartilage piercings and do something different with them.
+However, there are other types of piercings that also sit on the upper half of the ear.
+Industrial piercings are very popular and combine two different piercing holes to form one long piercing.
 If you have a little bit of creativity or imagination, you can do a lot with upper ear piercings.

 What Happens During An Upper Ear Piercing Procedure?

 Any piercing procedure begins basically the same way: you arrive at the shop and acquaint yourself with your body piercer, who helps you to be at ease as you get ready for the piercing itself.

 Upper ear piercings are no different.
 You’ll have a chance to ask questions and voice any concerns you may have right away.

 After that, you’ll move to the room or area of the shop where piercings are done and have yourself a seat.
 Your piercer will let you see the exact placement of your piercing so that you can confirm that you’re happy with it.